Ianto Jones: Fan reaction to death

 Soon after the death of Ianto Jones during Torchwood's third series, a campaign to bring him back was started through networking sites such as LiveJournal, Twitter and Facebook.
-The resulting website, www.saveiantojones.com, has organised a protest which encourages fans to send coffee, along with postcards and letters of complaint, to the BBC, a reference to Ianto's status as the "coffee boy".
-Via the Save Ianto Jones website, fans are also campaigning to raise money for the BBC charity Children in Need in honour of the character.
+The resulting website, www.saveiantojones.com, organised a protest which encourages fans to send coffee, along with postcards and letters of complaint, to the BBC, a reference to Ianto's status as the "coffee boy".
+Via the Save Ianto Jones website, fans also campaigned to raise money for the BBC charity Children in Need in honour of the character.
 The fundraising site states that "Though we, his devoted fans, still hope that he'll come back ... we mourn him.
 In the series, he died saving the children of Earth; so it seems fitting to honour his memory by helping the Children in Need."
 Torchwood Magazine reported that the site had raised nearly £4,000, with individual donations ranging from £2 to £50.
 John Barrowman described the charity campaign as "a fun way to mourn Ianto" and stated that it was "the kind of thing that's really appreciated".
 Gareth David-Lloyd was flattered by the strong fan reaction, saying it is "satisfying in drama when you create such an emotional response, because that's what you set out to do in the first place".
 He praised the fan donations, claiming "So far, they've raised about £3,000 for Children in Need, and £1,000 for Lluest Horse and Pony Trust in West Wales, which I'm a patron of, so that's got to be a good thing".
 Coventry Telegraph records that by 21 July 2009, £4,172 had been donated in Ianto's name.